The Lumineers: 2014–2018: Cleopatra

 Fraites and Schultz composed the music for "The Hanging Tree".
-"The Hanging Tree" is a song performed by James Newton Howard featuring vocals from American actress Jennifer Lawrence for the 2014 film The Hunger Games: Mockingjay – Part 1, the third installment of The Hunger Games film series.
+"The Hanging Tree" is a song produced and performed by James Newton Howard featuring vocals from American actress Jennifer Lawrence for the 2014 film The Hunger Games: Mockingjay – Part 1, the third installment of The Hunger Games film series.
 The song appears on both the official score album for the film and on the digital re-release of the official soundtrack for the film.
 The lyrics were written by The Hunger Games author Suzanne Collins and originally appeared in her novel Mockingjay.
 Following its release, "The Hanging Tree" debuted in the top 40 of the singles charts of Australia, the United Kingdom and the United States.
 The song was released to American mainstream radio stations on December 9, 2014.

 In September 2014, it was announced that The Lumineers began working on their second album.
 Schultz stated through Instagram, "Well folks, we are back in the studio, chippin' away at some new ideas.
 It's been one hell of a ride so far and we are excited to be writing again.
 Thanks and stay tuned."
+While performing the unreleased material in secret concerts, the Lumineers banned mobile phones, providing a locking pouch for people to hold their phones in during live performances.

 The band released their second studio album Cleopatra on April 8, 2016.
 The black and white photo on the cover depicts silent movie star Theda Bara in the title role in the 1917 film Cleopatra.
 Cleopatra was co-produced by Simone Felice at The Clubhouse Studio in Rhinebeck, New York, and mixed (blending of all individual tracks in a recording) at The House Of Blues Studios in Nashville, Tennessee, by Ryan Hewitt.
 Band member changes for the Cleopatra tour included bass player Ben Wahamaki, a touring member since 2012, being replaced by Byron Isaacs.